apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/spring-boot-starter/rules/readwrite-splitting.en.md

 ```

 Please refer to [Built-in Load Balance Algorithm List](/en/user-manual/shardingsphere-jdbc/builtin-algorithm/load-balance) for more details about type of algorithm.
-Please refer to [Use Norms](/en/features/readwrite-splitting/use-norms) for more details about query consistent routing.
+Please refer to [Read-write splitting-Core features](/en/features/readwrite-splitting/) for more details about query consistent routing.

 ## Operating Procedure
 1. Add read/write splitting data source.